tmke8/ovpn2onc/README.md

 Convert OpenVPN config files to the ONC ChromeOS network config files.

 ## How to use
-Download the code and open index.html in Chrome.
+Download the the `index.html` file and open it in Chrome.
 Follow the instructions there.